pfsense/docs/source/hardware/dma-and-lba-errors.rst

 SETFEATURES Error
 ~~~~~~~~~~~~~~~~~

-Newer snapshots and releases of pfSense (after 2.0.1) also attempt to
+Newer snapshots and releases of pfSense® software (after 2.0.1) also attempt to
 setup APM for an ATA hard drive at boot.
 Sometimes the detection yields
 a non-fatal error when trying to find if the value is supported, or when
 the drive claims it's supported but can't set it.
 That error is::